 Compared to adults, children perceive themselves as powerless, at the mercy of schedules, parents, peers, school.
-They struggle with pressures that most of us didn’t, from much more homework to over-precocious peer culture to being constantly plugged-in.
+They struggle with pressures that most of us didn’t, from much more homework to over-precocious peer culture to being constantly plugged in.
 They have less downtime, less playtime, less warm face-to-face connection, and less access to the grounding effects of nature.

-But resisting the seductions of our culture altogether is impossible, because virtually all parents participate in it ourselves.
+But resisting the seductions of our culture altogether is impossible because virtually all parents participate in it ourselves.
 How many of us would be willing to move to the country and live slower, more peaceful lives without screens and alarm clocks, in tune with the rhythms of nature?

 On the other hand, it is our job as parents to protect our children from things that may endanger their welfare, and we need to face the hard truth that some of what we take for granted in our modern lives is actually destructive to our children.
-I don’t have all the answers on this.
+I don’t have all the answers to this.
 But research studies do give us some guidance on how to protect our kids.